peterghrong/Hashing_visualization/README.md

 ## How it works

-User selects the relevent hash function and input type, the application will automatically generate the hash table on canvas.
+User selects the relevent hash function and input type, this web application will automatically generate the hash table on canvas.

 ## Note